-The B&W 5100B Amateur Radio Transmitter was produced between 1955 and 1961 by the Barker & Williamson Company of Bristol PA (near Philadelphia).
-This transmitter offered both AM radiotelephony and CW radiotelegraphy on the 80, 40, 20, 15, 11, and 10 Meter Amateur Bands.
-The unit had a self contained power supply, and tipped the scales at 85 pounds.
+The B&W 5100B transmitter was produced between 1956 and 1961 by the Barker & Williamson Company of Bristol PA (near Philadelphia).
+This transmitter offered both AM and CW on the 80, 40, 20, 15, 11, and 10 Meter Amateur Bands.
+The unit has a self contained power supply and tips the scales at 85 pounds.

 If you wanted SSB, you could add the B&W 51SB-B SSB generator.
 This unit bolted onto the right side of the 5100B, and received all it's power from the 5100B.

 The 5100B is rated at 180 Watts DC power input to the final amplifier on CW, and 140 Watts on AM.
 On AM, I typically get about 90 Watts of carrier on 10 Meters.
 Over 100 Watts is obtained on 10M CW.

 The B&W 5100B is plate modulated and is well known for it's good sounding AM.
 The modulator runs a pair of 6146's in push-pull, and the final amplifier also runs a pair of 6146's.
 AM Is generally not considered as good as the model's predecessor, the B&W 5100, as the audio shaping is done using a couplate.
 This provides somewhat more restricted audio and it was a compromise for use with the SSB adapter as SSB was gaining more prominence when the 5100B was in production.